haim0n/haim0n.github.io/_posts/2016-02-28-openstack-location-based-vm-provisioning.markdown

 and the platform.
 Virtual-appliance applications run on top of an IaaS and are delivered as packaged-operating-system Virtual Machine (VM) images, allowing complete freedom of implementation.

-* The MEC application-platform services provide a set of middleware application services and infrastructure services to the applications hosted on the MEC platform:
+* The MEC application platform services provide a set of middleware application services and infrastructure services to the applications hosted on the MEC platform:
     * Communication services
         * Service registry